(All photos by Felix Swensson unless otherwise stated)

-The Swedish capital is exorbitantly expensive, a thing called a "dance permit" exists (which suggests the existence of dance police), and we don't go hard by say, Berlin standards.
-But Stockholm is also beautiful, friendly, and has some of the most insanely hot people.
+The Swedish capital is exorbitantly expensive, a thing called a "dance permit" exists (which suggests the existence of dance police) and we don't go hard by say, Berlin standards.
+But, it's also beautiful, friendly, you might get to party with Sad Boys and some of the most insanely hot people on the planet came out of our genitals.
 Read on to find out how to get the most out of your already dwindling sack of krona.

 Jump to sections by using the index below: